asalatto/cpacc-study-guide/2-accessibility-and-universal-design/c-web-accessibility.md

 **Goal**: Understand the basic concepts of the World Wide Web Consortium’s Web Content Accessibility Guidelines.
 Know the Guidelines’ four principles: perceivable, operable, understandable, and robust.

 **Web accessibility** is the ability of a website to be easily navigated, used, and understood by people with disabilities.
 It combines web development and file creation standards with universal design practices.
+It allows people with disabilities to perceive, navigate, understand, interact, and contribute to the web.

 Web accessibility also benefits:
 * People without disabilities, such as those in a noisy or bright environment, with a temporary/situation disability, with a slow internet connection or bandwidth, and using a variety of different devices/interfaces.